 By User:Jim1138 – Image taken by Jim1138., GFDL, https://commons.wikimedia.org/w/index.php?curid=7914327

 Let me mention two hardware debuggers that are not produced any longer.
-However, they are very versatile because they support the EDBG protocol.
-These are PICkit4 and JTAGICE3 show in the following picture.
+However, they are very versatile because they support the EDBG protocol (see below).
+These are PICkit4 and JTAGICE3 shown in the following picture.

 DIY hardware debuggers